shaunazzopardi/tapa/README.md

 __Definition.__ _Variable x at line n may-alias with variable y at line m if memloc(n)(x) ∩ memloc(m)(y) != {}._

 Note that here, to compute enough information for aliasing we only needed to consider iterator pointers.
 Usually, however, we cannot only consider objects of one type, given that the objects of interest may be passed on to some other method, and to determine this method (assuming it is not static) we may need to determine the specific subtype of its target object, given that subclasses may override method definitions.

+# Usage

+Construct a pointerAnalysis.TargetedPointerAnalysis object for an intraprocedural pointer analysis of a method given some set of locals. pointerAnalysis.TapaTransformer has some utility functions to identify a set of locals of a method of a given type.